gitfabi/sinatra-withAnsible/README.md

 - Host OS: CentOS 7.3

 - Installing Git
-  $ sudo yum install git
+  $ sudo yum -y install git

 - Desktop Virtualization using VirtualBox on CentOS 7.3 To allow VirtualBox utilize hardware resources from the Host OS, it's needed to have CPU/MMU Virtualization enabled (Intel VT-x/AMD-V) in BIOS.